-A significant portion of the Company's MVSD product is manufactured by two third-party contractors.
-These contractors have agreed to provide Cognex with termination notification periods and last-time-buy rights, if and when that may be applicable.
-We rely upon these contractors to provide quality product and meet delivery schedules.
+A significant portion of the Company's MVSD product is manufactured by a third-party contractor located in Indonesia.
+This contractor has agreed to provide Cognex with termination notification periods and last-time-buy rights, if and when that may be applicable.
+We rely upon this contractor to provide quality product and meet delivery schedules.
 We engage in extensive product quality programs and processes, including actively monitoring the performance of our third-party manufacturers.
+Certain components are presently available only from a single source.
 Certain key electronic components that are purchased from strategic suppliers, such as processors or imagers, are fundamental to the design of Cognex products.
 A disruption in the supply of these key components, such as a last-time-buy announcement, natural disaster, financial bankruptcy, or other event, may require us to purchase a significant amount of inventory at unfavorable prices resulting in lower gross margins and higher risk of carrying excess or obsolete inventory.
 If we are unable to secure adequate supply from alternative sources, we may have to redesign our products, which may lead to a delay in manufacturing and a possible loss of sales.